lucy-kim/vertical-integration/README.md

   - available for 2008/1 -  2016/6 except 2012/6 (just not avail.)
 5. `crinpat_pmt_hosp_fy_drg.do`
   - Create hospital-FY-condition level data on Medicare inpatient payment by combining the DRG-level counts from our internal Medicare data with the public DRG-level average payment payment data from CMS
+1. `crVI_hospsmpl.do` - skip
+2. `crpenalty_VI_agg3c.do` - skip
+7. `crpac_mkt_hhi.do` - drop ?
+  - Create PAC market concentration (HHI) at the hospital HRR / HSA level using the referral data created from the Medicare claims data (exclude the hospitals' own referrals when calculating the HHI)